norombabajd/campaign/campaign.md

     image: "/uploads/2020/02/10/takeaphoto.001.png"
     alt_text: John Daniel taking a photo with his phone case
   content: Rallies deserve to stay hyped, that's not rocket science, that's a John
     Daniel guarantee.
-Take a look at the ad gallery, and feel free to post your favorite one. <a href="https://votejohndaniel.com/throwback" title="Looking for the old ones?">Looking for the old ones?</a>
+Each "John Daniel for Rally Commissioner" ad has been modified to include guidance on preventing the spread of COVID-2019 for the safety of you and the platforms you intend to post these on.
-  headline: "<strong>Save a photo, post a photo!</strong>"
+  headline: "<strong>Don't just campaign, spread the word.</strong>"
   cta:
     enabled: true
     button_text: Go Back to the Homepage!